Start Your Essay?

 2. Get everyone else out of your head

 Is being a doctor your goal?
 Or your parent’s goal?
+Why do you want to be a doctor?
 Was this an idea you formed as a child but haven’t reevaluated now that you’re an adult?
 Do you come from a ‘physician family’ and never really considered other careers?
 Of course, there’s nothing wrong with continuing a family tradition of being physicians or choosing a career that will please others as well as yourself.
 However, when you genuinely reflect on your talents and goals, is med school what you really want?

 3. Understand the commitment

 The great news is that the vast majority of entrants into medical school do, indeed, eventually graduate.
 However, it may take longer than you think.
 For multiple reasons, med school students are taking longer to graduate from medical school.
 While this is mainly for the positive reason for pursuing research activities, know that you might be in school longer than you had anticipated.
 Next, depending on which speciality you choose, you’ll need to complete a residency.
+It isn’t enough to determine something like “I want to be a doctor because…” You have to concentrate on your future career and goals.
 If you are pursuing a subspecialty, you will need to complete a fellowship.
 The time commitment is massive, so know what you’re facing.

 4. Expect debt

 Sadly, this is the reality of attending medical school today.
 Depending on the resource quoting the numbers, the median debt for med school graduates is about $170,000.
 Although this is completely manageable for physicians who are interested in well-paying specialities, it can create difficulties if you are interested in specialities such as primary care or paediatrics.
 Therefore, you will need to be realistic about your likely debt to income ratio.
 Attending a private school may not be your best bet when there is a more affordable public school option.

 5. Realize there are a lot of great med schools out there